-Kindle Fire users will probably be very familiar with Fire OS, but if you haven’t been paying attention to the Kindle Fire models and are only now beginning to entertain the possibility of purchasing an Amazon device, you’ll probably want to find out a bit more about this whole Fire OS thing and how it differs from regular Android.
+Kindle Fire users are probably already familiar with Fire OS.
+However, if you haven’t been keeping up with the Kindle Fire models and are only now considering purchasing an Amazon device, you might be interested in learning more about Fire OS and how it differs from standard Android.

 Is Fire OS Android?